cs440-team9/CS440-Project/integration/README.md

 This portion of the project involves pulling a massive amount of data from external APIs, process them, and integrate only the necessary parts into MariaDB.

+## Progress Log

+- Retrieved and integrated books from Open Library API with queries from 'a' to 'z', and 'aa' to 'az'.

 ## Execution

 For best results, ensure you have Node v12 or higher. (v10 may work, but use at your own risk).